NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/complete-your-testing.md

 To prepare for testing, you need to:

 - arrange your own Personal Demographics Service (PDS) data - contact your integration manager if you have any questions
-- provide us with your [test personalisation data](https://notify.nhs.uk/using-nhs-notify/personalisation#providing-example-data)
+- provide us with your [test personalisation data](https://notify.nhs.uk/using-nhs-notify/personalisation#providing-example-data) (if you're using templates rather than free-text inputs)
 - ask your onboarding manager to set up your NHS App test data (if you're using the NHS App)

 ### 2. Confirm your connection to the integration environment